 Porcelain Veneers – Kittanning, PA

-If you find yourself envying the perfect smiles that you always see on movies or TV, you may be wondering how you can create your own picture-perfect smile.
+If you find yourself envying the perfect teeth that you always see in movies or on TV, you may be wondering how you can have your own picture-perfect smile.
 The answer could be a lot simpler than you think.
-Many of these celebrities are wearing dental veneers to mask the various chips, cracks, and stains that might have appeared on their teeth over the years.
+Many celebrities have dental veneers to mask the various chips, cracks, and stains that might have appeared on their teeth over the years.
 Thanks to veneers, even patients plagued by various imperfections can enjoy a star-worthy smile.
-If you have been thinking of having a smile makeover done, contact us today to schedule a consultation with Dr. Voller and learn more about the difference that veneers can make.
+If you have been thinking of having a smile makeover done, contact us today to schedule a consultation with Dr. Voller and learn more about the difference that porcelan veneers from our Kittanning, PA cosmetic dentist can make.

 What are Porcelain Veneers?